SakshiShimpi26/Expense-Tracker-MCP-Server/README.md

 # 💰 Expense Tracker MCP Server

 A lightweight Expense Tracking MCP (Model Context Protocol) Server built using Python and SQLite.
-This project allows seamless expense management and integrates with AI assistants like Claude.
+This project is fully integrated with Claude, enabling natural language-based expense management.

 ---